Spectral-Dreams/paddy-fanfics/README.md

 Standard Content/Trigger Warnings apply (but are not necessarily limited to):-

-Intense Violence, Strong Language, Sexual Content, Full & Partial Nudity, Alcohol Consumption, Smoking, Human & Animal Death, Fire, and so on.
+Intense Violence, Strong Language, Sexual Content, Full & Partial Nudity, Alcohol Consumption, Smoking, Human & Animal Death, and so on.